Medical device design: Medical device design in the United States

 The United States medical device industry is one of the largest markets globally, exceeding $110 billion annually.
-In 2012 it represented 38% of the global market and currently more than 6500 medical device companies exist nationwide.
+In 2012 it represented 38% of the global market and more than 6500 medical device companies exist nationwide.
 These companies are primarily small-scale operations with fewer than 50 employees.
-The most medical device companies are in the states: California, Florida, New York, Pennsylvania, Michigan, Massachusetts, Illinois, Minnesota, and Georgia.
+The most medical device companies are in the states of California, Florida, New York, Pennsylvania, Michigan, Massachusetts, Illinois, Minnesota, and Georgia.
 Washington, Wisconsin, and Texas also have high employment levels in the medical device industry.
-The industry is divided into the following branches: Electro-Medical Equipment, Irradiation Apparatuses, Surgical and Medical Instruments, Surgical Appliances and Supplies, and Dental Equipment and Supplies.
+The industry is divided into branches: Electro-Medical Equipment, Irradiation Apparatuses, Surgical and Medical Instruments, Surgical Appliances and Supplies, and Dental Equipment and Supplies.

-FDA Regulation and Oversight
+FDA regulation and oversight

 Medical devices are defined by the US Food and Drug Administration (FDA) as any object or component used in diagnosis, treatment, prevention, or cure of medical conditions or diseases, or affects body structure or function through means other than chemical or metabolic reaction in humans or animals.
 This includes all medical tools, excluding drugs, ranging from tongue depressors to Computerized Axial Tomography (CAT) scanners to radiology treatments.
 Because of the wide variety of equipment classified as medical devices, the FDA has no single standard to which a specific device must be manufactured; instead they have created an encompassing guide that all manufacturers must follow.
 Manufacturers are required to develop comprehensive procedures within the FDA framework in order to produce a specific device to approved safety standards.